HoriaMercan/lambda_function_loader/README.md

 # Lambda Function Loader

-## Application Development

-All development work should be carried out exclusively within the [virtual machines dedicated to Operating Systems](https://cs-pub-ro.github.io/operating-systems/resources#virtual-machine).

-**Note:**
-It's crucial to avoid running tests locally, either on personal computers or within your allocated virtual machines.
-Discrepancies might arise between local environments and the dedicated OS virtual machines.
-Grading will consider results obtained solely in the OS virtual machine environment.

-The core of this project revolves around the construction of a system capable of dynamic library loading and subsequent function execution.
-The project architecture embraces a [client-server model](https://cs-pub-ro.github.io/operating-systems/Lab/IO/client-server-model), where the server is responsible for receiving and fulfilling requests to execute functions sourced from specific dynamic libraries present within the system.

-This functionality marks the initial phase toward realizing capabilities akin to [AWS Lambda](https://aws.amazon.com/lambda/).
-In this context, users can load and execute functions across distinct servers upon request.
-In our envisioned project, these functions are pre-implemented within libraries, and the client instigates their execution by issuing specific commands to the server.
-Detailed below are the primary requisites and potential enhancements.

 ### Implementation Details and Notes

-The implementation involves the capability to receive commands utilizing [UNIX sockets](https://cs-pub-ro.github.io/operating-systems/Lab/IO/beyond-network-sockets#unix-sockets), encompassing the designation of a library (the path to the library file) and optionally specifying a function.
+The implementation involves the capability to receive commands utilizing [UNIX sockets], encompassing the designation of a library (the path to the library file) and optionally specifying a function.
 A command transmitted from the client to the server conforms to the format: `<libname> [<funcname> [<filename>]]` where:

 - `libname` represents the path to the intended library.